I’ve recently helped a friend set up at the local gun show.

 I’ve been a big fan of gun shows all my life.
 I started going as a kid with my dad and haven’t missed many shows since then, I even try to attend gun shows when I travel if possible.

+So it’s always discouraging to hear a fellow shooter or firearms enthusiast complain about gun shows.
 I hope I can offer a few reasons why you may want to attend the next gun show in your area.

 First let’s explain what a gun show is for anyone who is not clear.
 They are basically swap meets or flea markets that concentrate on firearms and their accessories.